 Immediately following the last class, this student said to me…“I understand what you’re saying Mr. Moberly (about intangible assets) but, I just don’t see it happening in my banks, at least while the current (lending)officers – overseers remain in place!
 My response was advocates of (intangible) asset-backed lending would not find this particular financial services firm receptive.

 The point to all of this is, ‘times have changed’ and intangible asset intensity and dependency are integral to and embedded in business operations globally, that is a global economic fact and business reality which is virtually irreversible.
 Unfortunately, introducing and operationalizing the concept of intangibles remains no easy sell!

-Michael D. Moberly July 5, 2018 St. Louis firstname.lastname@example.org ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly July 5, 2018 St. Louis firstname.lastname@example.org ‘The Intangible Asset Blog’ http://kpstrat.com/blog where one’s attention span, business realities, and solutions converge.

 Readers are invited to examine other relevant resources, i.e., books, papers, blog posts, I have published at https://kpstrat.com/books/